Today more than half of the world’s population lives in urban areas, and this figure is expected to rise significantly in coming years.

 Our Industry Specification Group on cross-sector Context Information Management (ISG CIM) develops technical specifications and reports to enable multiple organisations to develop interoperable software implementations of a cross-cutting Context Information Management (CIM) layer, for smart cities applications and beyond.

-Standardization to meet citizen and customer requirements
+Standardization to meet citizen and consumer requirements

 Standards are confusing for cities in the first place, and the needs of the citizen including: